trigaten/Learn_Prompting/docs/prompt_hacking/offensive_measures/overview.md

 1. Obfuscation strategies which attempt to hide malicious tokens (e.g. using synonyms, typos, Base64 encoding).
 2. Payload splitting, in which parts of a malicious prompt are split up into non-malicious parts.
 3. The defined dictionary attack, which evades the sandwich defense
 4. Virtualization, which attempts to nudge a chatbot into a state where it is more likely to generate malicious output.
+This is often in the form of emulating another task.

 Next, we discuss 2 broad classes of prompt injection:
 1. Indirect injection, which makes use of third party data sources like web searches or API calls.